 About Me

-I'm a visual science communicator.
+I go by Elena and I'm a visual science communicator.
 Science can be vague, too complex or straight up confusing.
 That's why illustrations and figures are crucial to public understanding.
 My goal with my science illustration is to inspire people to give objects, even an everyday rock on the street, a chance to spark some interest.

 Background